How to Build an International Business Expansion Strategy

 Form a foundation before you leap

-Before pursuing an international business expansion strategy, it's important to have internal infrastructure and systems in place to run your operations smoothly, or issues resulting from a complex supply chain may be greatly magnified abroad.
+Before you can reap the potential benefits of international expansion, it's important to have internal infrastructure and systems in place to run your operations smoothly, or issues resulting from a complex supply chain may be greatly magnified abroad.
 Therefore, you need to strengthen your internal operations first by ensuring your supply chain is running as efficiently as possible, so it can provide a model for your overseas operations.

 In addition, it's a good idea to ensure that good communication protocols are in place.
 How does the information flow to identify and resolve issues, and who is responsible for what?
-Consider implementing virtual tools to foster collaboration across remote teams.
+Consider implementing virtual tools to foster collaboration across remote teams if they're not already in place.
 In addition, take the time to understand the local vernacular in the region where you're expanding—words can carry different shades of meaning in different cultures, and having a firm grasp on these differences will help you share information in the best way possible.

 Build success through careful planning